apache/tvm/docs/langref/relay_type.rst

 ~~~~~~~~~~~~~~~

 A type or portion of a type that is not yet known.
-Only used during type inference: any omitted type annotation is
+This is only used during type inference.
+Any omitted type annotation is
 replaced by an incomplete type, which will be replaced by another
 type at a later point.